teehanad/Python-GoogleDriveAPI/README.md

 Firstly there should be no files in your directory apart from main.py and keygen.py.
-The user will first have to go to here and generate a credentials.json file https://developers.google.com/drive/api/v3/quickstart/python
+The user will first have to go to here and generate a credentials.json file https://developers.google.com/drive/api/v3/quickstart/python Also you will need to pip install fernet pip install cryptography

 This will anable the user to establish and auth flow and allow the cloud storage app permissions for their google drive account.
 This auth flow saves in a file called token.pickle to keep user signed in upon returning sessions.